MiuLab/DDQ/README.md

 	      --run_mode 3
 ```
 ## Experiments
+To run the scripts, move the two bash files under src folder.
 1. Bash_figure_4.sh is the script for figure 4.
 2. Bash_figure_5.sh is the script for figure 5.